Tax Priorities for Rebuilding the Energy Efficiency Economy and Workforce

 Energy efficiency tax proposals

-Working with stakeholders across the industry, the Alliance has developed proposals for strengthening and modernizing these incentives so that they can have an immediate impact once it is safe for work to resume.
+Working with stakeholders across the industry, the Alliance has developed proposals for strengthening and modernizing these incentives so that they can have an immediate impact.
 The proposals are broadly supported by businesses, environmental groups, trade associations, and other organizations.

 We propose strengthening and modernizing the Sec.
 25C tax credit for homeowner improvements, the 179D tax deduction for commercial buildings, and the 45L tax credit for construction of high-efficiency new homes.